 How to Create a WordPress Frontend Edit Profile Page

-An important aspect of any website is the ability for users to edit their profile information directly from the frontend.
+An important aspect of any website is the ability for users to edit their profile information directly from the front end.
 A seamless and intuitive frontend edit profile page in WordPress can significantly enhance the user experience and engagement.

 We highly recommend the My Account page over a custom frontend profile edit page, which you will learn how to create below.

-The guide below will show you how to create a custom, frontend edit profile form page where users can update their profile information or edit their account details.
+The guide below will show you how to create a custom, frontend edit-profile form page where users can update their profile information or edit their account details.

 Building the WordPress Edit Profile Form